tanadolmam/MapHistPlot/README.md

 ```
 * `filePath:string` - location of raw CSV file

 Import .csv file from `filePath` to CSVImport table.
-The [upload size limit](https://stackoverflow.com/questions/3958615/import-file-size-limit-in-phpmyadmin) may cause an error.
+The [uploading size limit](https://stackoverflow.com/questions/3958615/import-file-size-limit-in-phpmyadmin) may cause an error.

 ```